Nivalyx/osu-wiki/wiki/Contests/en.md

 #### osu!
 Beatmap Blueprints Contest

 The osu!
-Beatmap Blueprints Contest is
+Beatmap Blueprints Contest is a one-off contest held in commemoration of the launch of [Beatmap Blueprints](https://osu.ppy.sh/store/products/9) in the [osu!store](https://osu.ppy.sh/store/listing).
+In this contest, participating users are competing to create the best blueprint of a beatmap in any visual medium using the assets provided in the Beatmap Blueprints merch pack.

 | Contest No. | ![Gold Crown][GCrown] | ![Silver Crown][SCrown] | ![Bronze Crown][BCrown] | Results |
 | :-: | :-- | :-- | :-- | :-- |